solliancenet/cloudcore-mba/whiteboard-design-session/trainer-guide.md

     Microsoft independent audits and certifications are shared with customers in lieu of individual customer audits.
 These certifications and attestations accurately represent how we obtain and meet our security and compliance objectives, and serve as a practical mechanism to validate our promises for all customers.
 Allowing potentially thousands of customers to audit our services would not be a scalable practice and might compromise security and privacy.
 Our independent third-party validation program includes audits that are conducted on an annual basis to provide verification of Azure security controls.

-4. Our previous infrastructure did not have great performance monitoring of our websites.
+4. Our previous infrastructure did not have adequate performance monitoring of our websites.
 What options would you recommend we investigate that would work with our web apps in Azure?

     Web apps in Azure include first-class support for both Microsoft Application Insights and NewRelic Application Performance Monitoring, both of which enable you to collect performance telemetry from your web apps as they are running.
 You can view and analyze traces from both server-side and browser-side telemetry, diagnose errors, and set alerts from within the Azure Portal.
 Contoso can also capitalize on Log Analytics, a feature of Microsoft Operations Management Suite, by having the Application Insights logs or the Web App Diagnostic logs pushed to a Storage Account and then picked up and made searchable using the Custom Log.
 Alternately, they can also push their New Relic logs into Log Analytics, as well giving them a single pane of glass to do all of their monitoring through Operations Management Suite.

 5. Is it possible to automatically failover the database without having to update connection settings in our applications?

     Yes.
 Using SQL Server auto-failover groups will result in the database automatically failing over in the event of a regional outage.
-Applications connecting the to failover group should be configured to point to one of the listener endpoints of the failover group.
+Applications connecting to the failover group should be configured to point to one of the listener endpoints of the failover group.
 If they are configured in this manner, they will continue to connect to whichever database server is set as the primary, without any need to update the application connection settings.

 ## Customer quote (to be read back to the attendees at the end)